 FREEBS!
 Put down the paper bags you're breathing into and listen up!
 I know rumors are FLYING about the Walmart price-matching policy and whether it's ending or not.
-Have no fear, Freebs, Mama J did a video answering all your questions and giving you the full scoop!
+Have no fear, Freebs, Mama J is answering all your questions and giving you the full scoop!

 No clue what price-matching is?
 Let me enlighten you, grasshopper.

 Price-matching is when a store will honor a competitor's price on an identical item, if that price is cheaper than theirs.
 Walmart has been doing this for years (as explained in all these posts).
 If a store within 30 miles of Walmart has a better price on an identical product, they will match the lower price, saving you TONS.

 If you've been following me since the beginning you might have noticed that I love price-matching and it has saved thousands over the years as a result.